Course Syllabus

 Course Description

-This course introduces concepts, theoretical models and empirical methods employed to explain and measure consciousness.
-Students are offered the opportunity to learn about the neurobiological mechanisms possibly underlying the emergence of consciousness and how disorders of consciousness are understood and rated in clinical settings.
+This course introduces the main theoretical models and the empirical methods employed to explain and measure consciousness.
+Students are offered the opportunity to learn about the neurobiological mechanisms possibly underlying the emergence of consciousness and to grasp why science also needs to embrace conceptual and philosophical levels of analysis.
 The course outlines the multi-faceted nature of consciousness by discussing different aspects of the phenomenon in normal as well as abnormal conditions.
 Students are encouraged throughout the course to actively participate in discussions and to critically think regarding the current state of knowledge about how the brain relates to the mind.

 Learning Objectives